This is a bonus article for the “AI Path L1→L2 Upgrade Guide.” If you have not installed OpenCode yet, this guide gets you from zero to running.

 Browse the model list and find DeepSeek V4 Flash Free.
 Select it.

-Models labeled “Free” are available at no cost for a limited time.
-DeepSeek V4 Flash Free has a 200K context window, enough for basic agent automation tasks.
+Models labeled Free are available at no cost for a limited time.
+DeepSeek V4 Flash Free has a 200K context window, which is sufficient for single-folder organization and small script tasks, though larger codebases may require an expanded context window.

 Or try other free models: